sdasgu11/SandeepRepo/Mon-Wed/02-Homework/01-Excel/Instructions/README.md

   ![Outcomes Based on Launch Date](Images/LaunchDateOutcomes.PNG)

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.
+Add a new column for Years in the raw data.

   * Now create a pivot chart line graph that visualizes this new table.